tillitis/tkey-device-signer/README.md

 # Tillitis TKey Signer

-The TKey `signer` device application is an ed25519 signing oracle.
+The TKey `signer` device application is an ed25519 signing tool.
 It can sign messages up to 4 kByte.
 It is used by the [tkey-ssh-agent](https://github.com/tillitis/tillitis-key1-apps) for SSH authentication.